-The following conditions restart the CPU clock and bring the MCU out of Wait Mode:
+These conditions restart the CPU clock and bring the MCU out of wait mode:

-- An external interrupt signal on the IRQ/V{PP} pin A high-to-low transition on the IRQ/V{PP} pin loads the program counter with the contents of locations \$03FA and \$03FB. - An external interrupt signal on a port A external interrupt pin If the PIRQ bit in the mask option register is programmed to a logic one, a low-to-high transition on a PA3-PA0 pin loads the program counter with the contents of locations \$03FA and \$03FB. - A timer interrupt A timer overflow or a real-time interrupt request loads the program counter with the contents of locations \$03F8 and \$03F9.

-- A COP watchdog reset A timeout of the COP watchdog resets the MCU and loads the program counter with the contents of locations \$03FE and \$03FF.
-Software can enable real-time interrupts so that the MCU can periodically exit Wait Mode to reset the COP watchdog. - External reset A logic zero on the RESET pin resets the MCU and loads the program counter with the contents of locations \$03FE and \$03FF.
+- An external interrupt signal on the IRQ/V{PP} pin A high-to-low transition on the IRQ/V{PP} pin loads the program counter with the contents of locations \$03FA and \$03FB. - An external interrupt signal on a port A external interrupt pin If the PIRQ bit in the mask option register is programmed to a logic 1, a low-to-high transition on a PA3-PA0 pin loads the program counter with the contents of locations \$03FA and \$03FB. - A timer interrupt A timer overflow or a real-time interrupt request loads the program counter with the contents of locations \$03F8 and \$03F9. - A COP watchdog reset A timeout of the COP watchdog resets the MCU and loads the program counter with the contents of locations \$03FE and \$03FF.
+Software can enable real-time interrupts so that the MCU can periodically exit wait mode to reset the COP watchdog. - External reset A logic 0 on the RESET pin resets the MCU and loads the program counter with the contents of locations \$03FE and \$03FF.

-6.3 Halt Mode
+6.5 Halt Mode

-The STOP instruction puts the MCU in Halt Mode if the SWAIT bit in the mask option register is programmed to a logic one.
-Halt Mode is identical to Wait Mode, except that a recovery delay of 1-4064 internal clock cycles occurs when the MCU exits Halt Mode.
+The STOP instruction puts the MCU in halt mode if the SWAIT bit in the mask option register is programmed to a logic 1.
+Halt mode is identical to wait mode, except that a recovery delay of 1-4064 internal clock cycles occurs when the MCU exits halt mode.
 When the SWAIT bit is set, the COP watchdog cannot be inadvertently turned off by a STOP instruction.

-Figure 6-1 shows the sequence of events in Stop, Wait, and Halt Modes.
+Figure 6-1 shows the sequence of events in stop, wait, and halt modes.